ed2022/Team_Profile_Generator/README.md

 ## Installation
 All that is required is to have the following in your terminal:
 - npm install
-- npm i inquirer fs
+- npm i inquirer fs jest
-- node index.js
+- npm start

 ## Tests
 For this application, there are 4 tests to run to make sure that we are getting our expected data.
 To test this, please type "npm run test" in your terminal.